Q1 2026 Updated April 2026

 avg lift score

 What is lift?
 Lift measures non-random association.
-A lift of 34.41 means SSSD appears with its paired skills ~34x more often than chance would predict.
-Support thresholds (≥ 30 jobs, ≥ 10 co-occurrences) prevent rare-skill inflation.
+A lift of 42.5 means Metasploit appears with its paired skills ~42x more often than chance would predict.
+Support thresholds (≥ 10 jobs, ≥ 5 co-occurrences) are applied to prevent rare-skill inflation; thresholds are lower than prior reports due to the smaller deduplicated dataset.

 Linux Distributions